 - I placed a request, but no longer need the article or book.
 What happens?

 What information do I need to register for ILLiad?

-Once at the registration page, you will be asked for your UTSW person number, which in most cases is on the back of your UTSW ID badge.
+Once at the registration page, you will be asked for your UTSW person number.
 Fill in the rest of the information required, and once your access is approved, you will receive an email with more information.

 What is the difference between "Rush" and "Regular" delivery?

 With "Regular" delivery, articles are usually provided within 3 days, depending on availability; this option is the default delivery method for all requests.

 Users have the option of selecting “Rush” delivery for articles, which means requests will be given top priority by Library staff, and articles should be delivered by the end of the next business day.